Can Cats Sense Pregnancy?

 - Maintain your cat’s routine: Cats thrive on routine, so it’s important to maintain your cat’s routine as much as possible, even with the arrival of a new baby.
 This includes feeding, playtime, and grooming.
 Keep your cat’s routine consistent and predictable to reduce any stress or anxiety from environmental changes.
 This will also help your cat feel more comfortable and secure in their home, even with the addition of a new family member.

 There are a few precautionary measures or tips that you must take if you’re expecting –

 - Toxoplasmosis is a disease that can occur when the parasite from cat stools transfers to your baby.
 Always wear gloves and a surgical mask when cleaning out your cat’s litter and food bowls.

 - Try to assign the caretaking responsibilities to another individual till you’re done nursing the baby for the first few weeks or months.

-- Up to 40% of women can be immune to toxoplasmosis, so there’s no risk at all.
+- Up to 40% of women can be immune to toxoplasmosis, so there’s no risk.
 Regulate the cat’s diet and keep it indoors so the illness doesn’t transmit.

-- If you do acquire any infection, visit the doctor immediately and they can treat it successfully with the right medication.
+- If you acquire any infection, visit the doctor immediately, and they can treat it successfully with the right medication.

-Thus, your cat can begin sensing your pregnancy way before you even know it.
-They can also become more living and protective, so make sure you notice all these signs.
+Thus, your cat can begin sensing your pregnancy before you know it.
+They can also become more living and protective, so notice all these signs.
 Studies also indicate that spending more time with a pet animal can improve the mood, reduce depression, lower blood pressure, and also help you live longer too.